Cranberry Relish in Orange Cups (Serves 12)

 in the cinnamon.
 Pour the mixture into an attractive serving bowl and chill for

-several hours.
 NOTE: Agar flakes are readily available in most natural

 food stores as well as Oriental markets.
 These tiny, flavorless, colorless flakes,